eldritchio/board/README.md

-# Eldritch Board
+# Eldritch Profiles
-Eldritch's teacher bulletin board.
+Instructor profiles and directory.
 A rails app.

 ## Setup and Running